 You will also need to submit a growth plan as a separate document or folded into the self-study report.
 This report uses thorough evaluation to identify areas of institutional growth and strategies for improving student outcomes.

-Preparing for an assessment takes forethought and good organization.
+Preparing for an accreditation peer review visit takes forethought and good organization.
 Follow these tips to prepare for your accreditation peer review:

 Administrators should start gathering and reflecting on the necessary data far before their next scheduled review — two to three years before the peer review visit.
 Use a student feedback system like Watermark Course Evaluations & Surveys to track student engagement and determine program effectiveness year over year, so all the data you need is in one place.